-For the 2015-16 school year, the CAASSP consists of several key components, including:
+For the 2016-17 school year, the CAASPP consists of several key components, including:

-California Alternate Assessment (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11.
-The CAA is given to those students with significant cognitive disabilities which prevent them from taking the Smarter Balanced Assessments with universal tools, designated supports or accommodations.
+California Alternate Assessments (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11.
+The CAA is given to those students with the mathematics in grades 3-8 and 11.
+The CAA is given to those students with the most significant cognitive disabilities whose current individualized education program (IEP) designates an alternate assessment.

-Smarter Balanced Assessments include ELA/literacy in grades 3-8 and 11.
+Smarter Balanced Assessments

+include ELA/literacy and mathematics in grades 3-8 and 11.
 Smarter Balanced Assessments are designed to measure student progress toward college and career readiness.